-10. Fair Value of Financial Instruments:
+9. Fair Value of Financial Instruments:

-The Corporation recognizes that the determination of fair value of its investments becomes more judgmental the longer the investment is held.
+The determination of fair value of the Corporation's investments becomes more judgmental the longer the investment is held.
 The price the Corporation pays for its investments is fair value at that time.
 Typically, the risk profile and future cash flows expected from the individual investments change over time.
 The Corporation's valuation model incorporates these factors each reporting period.